Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

 where $\alpha$ is a scaling constant, computed by the model.
 Here $z = z^P + z^{P^\perp}$ and $z^{P^\perp}$ is the projection of $z$ to $P^\perp$.
 And it have $Wz^{P^\perp} = 0$.
 Additionally, $LogSumExp$ represents the computation process of the energy function ~\citep{liu2020energy}, and $f(z)$ represents the logit output of the model.
 The first term here represents virtual logits, while the second term represents the score of the energy function.
 Neco ~\citep{ammar2023neco} subsequently reveals the prevalent phenomenon of neural collapse in contemporary neural networks, impacting OOD detection performance.
 The observation of orthogonal trends between ID data and OOD data features is leveraged to differentiate OOD data.
-ASH ~\citep{djurisic2022extremely} is a straightforward method for dynamic activation modification where a substantial portion of activations in samples during later stages of model training is either removed or slightly adjusted.
-NAC ~\citep{liu2023neuron} introduces a measure of neuron activation coverage, based on the premise that if a neuron in a neural network is rarely activated, this state may indicate a higher likelihood of OOD data.
-By quantifying this statistical property, NAC aims to distinguish between ID and OOD data.
-Based on the existing literature on \textit{feature shaping}, ~\citet{zhao2024towards} utilize a piecewise constant shaping function to partition the feature domain into disjoint intervals, estimating a scalar within each interval as an approximation.
-As the interval width approaches zero, an approximation of the maximum logits can be obtained.
-The goal of BLOOD ~\citep{jelenic2023out} is to smooth the representations of intermediate layers in neural networks for predicting OOD data.
-This study found that, compared to OOD data, ID data exhibits smoother variations in the intermediate layer representations of neural networks.
-Leveraging this characteristic, new statistical measures can be designed to discriminate against anomalous data.
-In addition, another line of work focused on neuron activation pruning, which is a new activation shaping scheme proposed based on the research foundation of ASH.
-SCALE ~\citep{xu2023scaling} emphasizes scaling as a crucial metric for evaluating samples, and it similarly finds significantly lower pruning rates for OOD data.
-Therefore, the proposed reshaping of intermediate layer tensors can effectively enhance detection performance.
+Similarly, NCI~\citep{liu2023detecting} studies the phenomenon of neural collapse and discovers that during training, ID samples tend to cluster around class weight vectors in the penultimate feature space, while OOD samples do not exhibit this clustering behavior.
+Therefore, NCI leverages the proximity between features and class weight vectors to effectively distinguish ID samples from OOD samples, while maintaining low computational cost.
+ASH~\citep{djurisic2022extremely} and neuron activation pruning focus on direct modification or removal of activations, with ASH offering a simple dynamic scheme and pruning methods building upon its foundation.
+In contrast, NAC~\citep{liu2023neuron} introduces neuron activation coverage as a statistical indicator, aiming to capture OOD likelihood based on rarely activated neurons.
+BLOOD~\citep{jelenic2023out} and related methods leverage the smoother intermediate representations of ID data, using this property to design new statistical measures for OOD discrimination.
+Feature shaping approaches~\citep{zhao2024towards} partition the feature space and estimate piecewise approximations to logits, while SCALE~\citep{xu2023scaling} highlights the importance of scaling metrics and observes lower pruning rates for OOD samples.
+Overall, these methods differ in whether they reshape activations directly, exploit statistical properties, or design new metrics for improved OOD detection.